 Transform the coordinates of Drude oscillators from real to reduced and back for thermalizing the Drude oscillators as described in (Lamoureux) using a Nose-Hoover thermostat.
 This fix is designed to be used with the thermalized Drude oscillator model.
-Polarizable models in LAMMPS are described in this Section.
+Polarizable models in LAMMPS are described on the Howto polarizable doc page.

 Drude oscillators are a pair of atoms representing a single polarizable atom.
 Ideally, the mass of Drude particles would vanish and their positions would be determined self-consistently by iterative minimization of the energy, the cores’ positions being fixed.
 It is however more efficient and it yields comparable results, if the Drude oscillators (the motion of the Drude particle relative to the core) are thermalized at a low temperature.
 In that case, the Drude particles need a small mass.